eljefe7000/RestApiToText/README.md

 5. Querystrings are now url-encoded before they are sent.
 6. Added the ability to pass a body with the __DELETE__ verb.
 7. Fixed issue where the __PATCH__ verb was not passing the body.
-8. Fixed issue where InternetReadFile was stopping prematurely because the output was being formatted to JSON as it was being read.
+8. Fixed issue where __InternetReadFile__ was stopping prematurely because the output was being formatted to JSON as it was being read.
-9. Fixed issue where the 201 (Created) response was not returning the body.
+9. Fixed issue where the __201 (Created)__ response was not returning the body.
+10. Added ability to use environment variables in the body.

 New Releases
 ------------